Your LinkedIn Header Is Free Marketing For YouFeb 24, 2021

 Your LinkedIn header is the equivalent of a free billboard you see on the side of the highway, and it's on every single person's LinkedIn account.

-About half of the profiles I review on LinkedIn have the default: teal green with the interconnected dots and lines.
+About half of the profiles I review on LinkedIn have the default: gray-green landscape.
 Like this:

 Think about the last time you drove by a highway billboard that said "THIS SPACE AVAILABLE."
 If you have the above on your profile, it's basically the same thing.

-Look at your profile right now.
-Do you have the teal blue dots/lines default image?
+Look at your LinkedIn profile right now.
+Do you have the default image shown above?

 TIP: change the default image NOW to something INTERESTING that aligns with your professional brand or your company brand.

-- You can simply upload an image to your LinkedIn header by finding a picture from your marketing department or a stock image website (I recommend Pexels.com or Unsplash.com).
+- Upload an image to your LinkedIn header by finding a picture from your marketing department or a stock image website (I recommend Pexels.com or Unsplash.com).

 The bonus when creating this LinkedIn header image in Canva is that you can create a message to lay on top of the image, as I have on my header image.